Abdülmecid II: Caliphate

 Once his cousin was deposed on 1 November 1922, the Ottoman Sultanate was abolished.
 But on 19 November 1922, Abdülmecid was elected caliph by the Grand National Assembly at Ankara.
 The caliph was nominally the supreme religious and political leader of all Muslims across the world, with the main goal to prevent extremism or protect the religion from corruption.
 He held his biat ceremony in Topkapı Palace, but the city's sharifs didn't attend.
 A march was composed for him called the "Medhiye-i Hazret-i Hilâfetpenâhi" by Kemani Eyüplü Mustafa Bey.
 He established himself in Istanbul on 24 November 1922.
+Though relations between them were strained, the Caliph and the Pasha maintained communication through a series of telegrams, with Abdulmejid offering his congratulations on Mustafa Kemal's marriage and expressing his condolences upon the death of his mother.

 The choice of Abdulmejid as caliph was not evident for all Muslims, and there was significant criticism from within and outside the Ottoman Empire.
 There was indeed a conflict among Muslims, especially in Palestine, over whether to pledge allegiance to King Hussein's Sharifian Caliphate or the much shaken Ottoman Caliphate.
 Western colonial powers, such as France or the United Kingdom, were very attentive to these developments.
 Noteworthy critics of Abdul Mejid included Muhammad Rashid Rida, who claimed that he lacked some of the qualities needed to be the caliph, and the exiled Sheikh-ul-Islam Mustafa Sabri Efendi.
 The vast majority of Muslims seem to have chosen to recognize him, especially in British India.